These popular Turkish desserts are sweet, unique, and so delicious!

 In short, it’s the perfect Turkish dessert to have any time of the day!

 This pudding mixture is cooked on the stove and then transferred to oven-safe bowls for baking.

 You’ll know it’s done when the top is slightly burned, so it’ll look pretty close to creme brulee.

 The pudding’s caramel-y taste is already heavenly, but you can take it up a notch by sprinkling ground cinnamon on top!

 The world-famous baklava will reach your dining table in less than two hours.

-While making this dessert takes some time, it’s worth the wait with all its buttery and crunchy goodness.
+While making this Turkish dessert takes some time, it’s worth the wait with all its buttery and crunchy goodness.

 Well-prepared baklava is sweet and moist, oozing with sugary syrup infused with citrusy lemon.